Institute of Pacific Relations: Attacks over alleged communist influences and demise

 A few years later two successor organizations were established, the Hong Kong based Pacific Basin Economic Council, an organization of regional business leaders founded in 1967, and the more academic Australian based Pacific Trade and Development Conference (PAFTAD) in 1968.

-Institute becomes foundation for UBC Department of Asian Studies

-Publication of the journal Pacific Affairs which William L. Holland continuing to edit was transferred to University of British Columbia, in Vancouver, Canada in 1960 (which continued its publication to the present).
-Then UBC President Norman A. M. MacKenzie brought William L. Holland from the US to UBC in 1961 to head a new UBC Department of Asian Studies. which was an outgrowth of the original purpose of the IPR founders.

 Publications

 International Secretariat

 The International Secretariat had a publishing program that included a Research Series, an Inquiry Series, and a quarterly journal, Pacific Affairs.
 The American Council participated in this program.

 American Council

 The American Council published two periodicals of their own, a fortnightly journal Far Eastern Affairs and the biweekly Imparel, a mimeographed summary of the news issued by the San Francisco Bay Region Division.
 The Council additionally published research volumes as a part of their Studies of the Pacific series, and more popular studies under their Far Eastern Pamphlets series.
-Throughout the 1920s to the 1950s, the Council commissioned immigration advocate Bruno Lasker to travel to East and Southeast Asia, about which he published several studies on immigration and relations with the West.
+Throughout the 1920s to the 1950s, the Council commissioned immigration advocate Bruno Lasker to travel to East and Southeast Asia, resulting in several studies on immigration and relations with the West.